WISDEM/WEIS/docs/weis_models.rst

 As a frequency-domain code, RAFT solves for the steady state response of the system assuming linearity.
 In the frequency domain, time-varying quantities (such as external loads and system responses) are modeled as a linear superposition of a mean and a Fourier series of complex amplitudes.
 Under these assumptions, RAFT can compute:

 - Mean responses (mean displacements, mean mooring line tensions, mean rotor thrust, ...) by solving the static equilibrium of the system under a given environmental condition
 - Dynamic responses by solving the linearized equations of motion of the system (around an equilibrium position corresponding to the mean response) under a given environmental condition.
 The dynamic response is given in the form of power spectral densities.
-Based on the power spectral densitiy, RAFT computes the standard deviation and estimates extreme values of the system responses
+Based on the power spectral density, RAFT computes the standard deviation and estimates extreme values of the system responses
 - The eigenmodes and eigenfrequencies of the system around the equilibrium position
 - Inertial and hydrostatic properties of the system